How to Analyze Competitors’ Social Media and Engage Their Followers

-Taking a second look at this first chart, I realize that whatever social media strategy I may be borrowing inspired by what Matador Network does, it’s not going to be meant to increase loyalty.
-On the contrary, it’s going to be meant to reach for more new people, while trying to maintain the work I’ve been doing so far – it’s the strategy that brought me here, after all.
+Taking a second look at this first chart, I realize that whatever social media strategy I may be borrowing is inspired by what Matador Network does, it’s not going to be meant to increase loyalty.
+On the contrary, it’s meant to reach more new people while trying to maintain the work I’ve been doing so far – it’s the strategy that brought me here, after all.

 Another set of data that I may find useful concerns the user interaction – what are the most retweeted posts?
 What about the ones most replied to?
 Which hashtags work better?

 Answering these questions can show me where I stand compared to this site’s performance.

 The most retweeted tweets give me a sense of what’s prone to be popular – what people like, what they identify themselves with, those specific things that manage to move them.
 And when it comes to traveling, it’s not easy to bring something new and remarkable (and I don’t even have to be Atlas Obscura to know this).

 Knowing what people most commented on allows you to give them tricks and advice as a reply to their comments on your competitor’s social media page.
 If it’s done properly, this strategy raises the attention and gains lots of followers – especially if you decide to reply to a popular comment.
 However, it’s crucial not to mention your brand, so that you can sound like a proper expert, not like a cheap advertiser looking for attention.